AlanCunningham/octopus_agile_trigger/README.md

 # Octopus Agile Trigger

-A small script that turns toggles the state of Philips Hue plugs based on the current Octopus Agile price.
+A small script that toggles the state of Philips Hue plugs based on the current Octopus Agile price.

 ## Overview
 This is intended to be run every half an hour on a cronjob.
 When the price drops below a given threshold,